Itziar Okariz: Work

 In her own note she describes the artwork, "to execute the action as described in the title (location included) or, one could say, contained in the title."
-She usually try to do it while there is little movement in the streets because of the illegal aspect of the action and, "find it interesting to delineate what is legally allowed and what is not, as a definition of the individual in society."
+She usually tries to do it while there is little movement in the streets because of the illegal aspect of the action, and she "find[s] it interesting to delineate what is legally allowed and what is not, as a definition of the individual in society."
 She has chosen a number of different locations, "always with the aim of expanding the spectrum of meanings."